worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

   });
 });
 ```
-In the first line, we initialize the [socket.io client library](https://socket.io/docs/v4/client-initialization/) to connect to the server.
+In the first line, we initialize the [Socket.IO client library](https://socket.io/docs/v4/client-initialization/) to connect to the server.
 Then we add a listener to the [`connect`](https://socket.io/docs/v4/client-socket-instance/#Socket-connected) event.
 This lets us know when we have established a connection to the server.

 If we have a connection, we then [`emit`](https://socket.io/docs/v4/emitting-events/) an event to the server, with our custom event type `addPlayer`.
 We also add in the player name, which we passed to this scene from the `startGame` scene.
 Any arguments passed between scenes are accessible through the `args` parameter within the scene.
 Emitting the `addPlayer` event to the server will cause the `addPlayer` event handler to fire on the server side, adding the player to the game, and emitting back the game state.

 ## Handling updated game state

-Recall that our server emits a `gameState` event whenever something changes in the game.
+Remember that our server emits a `gameState` event whenever something changes in the game.
 We'll listen for that event, and update all the UI elements in an event handler.

 First, we need to add the definitions of each status as we have done on the server side, so that we can easily reference them in the code: